sephselga/assurity-api-automation-assignment/README.md

 - **extent.properties:** The `extent.properties` file contains configuration settings for ExtentReports, a reporting library.
 It allows you to customize the appearance and behavior of the test reports.

 - **logback.xml:** The `logback.xml` file contains the logging configuration for the project.
 It specifies log output formats, log levels, and log file locations.
 The logger outputs a log file in the logs folder.

-### ApiGetRequestValidationSteps

-The `ApiGetRequestValidationSteps` class contains step definitions for the API validation scenarios.

 ## Running the Tests